"Your Electronic Link to Learning at a Distance"

 Richardson is in her last year of Environmental Sciences degree studies; she’ll graduate in June 2006.
 She hopes to land a job in her field that involves “actively working outdoors.”

-For information on internships that may be available in your field of study, contact your major adviser.
+For information on internships that may be available in your field of study, contact your major advisor.

 - Need Tips for Online Testing?
 Visit our Improved Website